sfaleron/TriPhi/svg/README.rst

+The "canonical" vector images produced by this package reside here.
+They can be rebuilt by invoking ``make`` without explicit targets.
 If `Inkscape`_ is installed, bitmaps may be obtained by ``make bitmaps``.
-Only PNGs are supported; Inkscape does not support export to JPEG on the command line, and it would `not be a good image format here`__, although it offers some metadata opportunities PNG does not.
+Only PNG bitmaps are supported; Inkscape does not support export to JPEG on the command line, and it would `not be a good image format here`__, although it offers some metadata opportunities PNG does not.

 The other formats are easy to obtain by replacing the ``-e`` switch with the indicated alternate.
 See Inkspace's man page or other reference for